ajhenley/gitbook/collectionsexample.md

 {%endace%}

-You can print the temperatureList by passing it to
+You can print the temperatureList by passing it to our old friend, println:
 {%ace edit=true, lang='java'%}
 System.out.println().
 {%endace%}